 Maybe going off-road and eating berries to scrape by isn’t your idea of fun.
 There’s nothing wrong with that.
 Some seek a camper van that blends the comfort, luxury, and amenities of a mansion with the practicality of a car.
 If that sounds like you, check out the Mercedes-Benz Sprinter modified by Midwest Automotive.

-Starting with a homely Sprinter, the same kind of van that delivers your FedEx packages, Midwest Automotive builds a camper van you wouldn’t trade a night at the Hilton for.
+Starting with a homely Sprinter, the same kind of van that delivers your FedEx packages, Midwest Automotive builds a camper van you wouldn’t trade for a night at the Hilton.
 The better-equipped models have a fridge, an oven, soft leather upholstery, in-car Wi-Fi, a premium sound system, and even a flat-screen television so you never miss a game.
 Better yet, you can work directly with Midwest Automotive to create a custom, one-of-a-kind van to your exact specifications.
 If you can dream it (and fund it), Midwest can build it.

 Ford E-Series by Sportsmobile

-The Ford E-Series is completely outdated as a delivery van but it makes for a pretty awesome camper.
+The Ford E-Series is completely outdated as a delivery van, but it makes for a pretty awesome camper.
 Sportsmobile starts its conversion with the cab-chassis model, which is the only E-Series left in production.
 While the back part of it looks like sheet metal, it’s actually a custom-designed add-on made with steel-reinforced fiberglass.
 The van then gets a four-wheel drive system designed in-house and upgraded brakes sourced from the heavy-duty F-550.

-If you don’t want to spend money on a new van, Sportsmobile will convert any E-Series built into a 4×4 camper.
+If you don’t want to spend money on a new van, Sportsmobile will convert any E-Series into a 4×4 camper.
 The company notes the four-wheel drive kit is currently only compatible with the 6.8-liter V10 gasoline engine.
 That’s not necessarily a bad thing.
 Though thirsty, the 10-cylinder has enough power and torque to move you and yours over boulders.

 Your local utility company and explorers deep in the Canadian wilderness have one thing in common — a Ford F-750.
 Colorado-based EarthRoamer started with the Blue Oval’s biggest truck to build a rugged four-wheel drive camper called XV-HD.
 It accommodates six people in a comfortable environment that includes a full bathroom with a separate shower, a washing machine, a drier, in-floor heating, and a Bose surround-sound system.

 46-inch Michelin tires and a custom suspension with Fox shocks let it conquer and tame all kinds of terrain, Raptor-style.
-250 gallons of fresh water, a 115-gallon fuel tank, and a 20,000-watt lithium-ion battery bank ensures you can spend weeks without needing to communicate with another human being.
+250 gallons of fresh water, a 115-gallon fuel tank, and a 20,000-watt lithium-ion battery bank ensure you can spend weeks without needing to communicate with another human being.

 Whether you’re planning a hardcore around-the-world trip or anticipating a full-scale zombie attack, there’s no better option than the MAN Noroader.
-Its name alone suggests it soldiers on dutifully where other off-roaders get weak knees, turn pale, and turn back.
+Its name alone suggests that it soldiers on dutifully where other off-roaders get weak knees, turn pale, and turn back.
 Built in Switzerland, the Noroader rides on a proven semi-truck chassis for peace of mind when it comes to durability, and it’s equipped with a heavy-duty turbodiesel engine that delivers all the hill-climbing torque you could ever need.

 The list of equipment reads like a survivalist manual.
 The Noroader offers LED search lights, satellite-based television and internet, a 4,000-watt diesel generator, an outdoor kitchen, a hydraulic platform for carrying an ATV or a motorcycle, and three separate fuel tanks with a total capacity of 317 gallons.
 There are three suspension settings to choose from called on road, bad road, and off-road, respectively.
 It’s tough on the outside, but the living quarters look like a luxurious condo.
 And, as a bonus, it’s so tall you’re certain to get the best view in the house no matter how far off the grid you end up.